Hristo Nikolov (basketball): Player profile

 Often called by his nickname Glarusa (the Gull), Hristo Nikolov has a strong body structure and masculine built.
 He is 6 ft 6 in tall and weighs 238 lb.
-Nikolov primary plays as a small forward and power forward, even though he is versatile and performs great in other positions on the court.
+Nikolov primary plays as a small forward and power forward, even though he is versatile in other positions on the court.

-Known for his quick first step and strong perimeter shooting, Hristo shows strong abilities on offense and an excellent defensive end.
+Known for his quick first step and strong perimeter shooting, Hristo shows his abilities on offense and an excellent defensive end.
 When he plays as a point guard, he averages 5.4 assist.
 He has a solid vertical, good court vision and reads well passing lines.

 Professional career

 PBC CSKA Sofia (Aug 2003 – Jun 2005), Bulgaria

-Nikolov’s first professional basketball appearance happened with PBC CSKA Sofia, after he was accepted at the age of 16.
-Despite his young age, at the time he participated in the Bulgarian’s edition of the basketball AllStar game, became a cup holder in the National Basketball League and ended the season in second place in the championship.
+Nikolov's first professional basketball appearance happened with PBC CSKA Sofia, after he was accepted at the age of 16.
+Despite his young age, at the time he participated in the Bulgarian's edition of the basketball All-Star game, became a cup holder in the National Basketball League and ended the season in second place in the championship.